MoritzLaurer/prompt_templates/docs/repo_types_examples.md

-## 2. Sharing prompts together with model weights
+## 2. Attaching prompt templates to model weights
 Some open-weight LLMs have been trained to exhibit specific behaviours with specific prompt templates.
 The vision language model [InternVL2](https://huggingface.co/collections/OpenGVLab/internvl-20-667d3961ab5eb12c7ed1463e) was trained to predict bounding boxes for manually specified areas with a special prompt template; the VLM [Molmo](https://huggingface.co/collections/allenai/molmo-66f379e6fe3b8ef090a8ca19) was trained to predict point coordinates of objects of images with a special prompt template; etc.